Best 10 Risk Management Solutions For Business (2026)

 AuditBoard Logo

-AuditBoard is a cloud-based platform built for internal audit, risk, and compliance teams looking to centralize their GRC workflows.
-It stands out for its focus on usability, making risk assessment and audit management accessible to teams that want fast adoption without heavy configuration.
+AuditBoard (now operating under the Optro brand) is a cloud-based platform built for internal audit, risk, and compliance teams looking to centralize their GRC workflows.
+The platform stands out for its focus on usability, making risk assessment and audit management accessible to teams that want fast adoption without heavy configuration.
+We think it’s a strong contender for audit teams outgrowing spreadsheets.

-Customers consistently praise the ease of use and the platform’s focus on internal audit as a discipline.
+Users consistently praise the ease of use and the platform’s focus on internal audit as a discipline.
 The product earns loyalty through continual updates and strong support.
 Users describe it as a time-saver that standardizes risk data across the organization.
+That said, some customer reviews note that the implementation process is heavier than initially expected, and the workstream module has been flagged as an area needing further development.

 Strengths